 - Build volume

-The Anycubic Mega S is another 3D printer that successfully balances a sub-$300 price tag with impressive print quality and a generous feature set.
-Undoubtedly an entry-level printer, the Anycubic Mega S comes with its limitations, it has to be said.
+The Anycubic Mega S is another 3D printer.
+It successfully balances a sub-$300 price tag with impressive print quality and a generous feature set.
+Undoubtedly an entry-level printer, the Anycubic Mega S comes with its limitations.
 Still, there’s plenty here for beginners and even seasoned printers to sink their teeth into.

-A solid full-metal frame, three-step easy assembly, a high-quality Titan extruder better suited to flexible filament, suspended filament spool holder, and 50 to 400-micron print resolution combine to offer easy up-and-start printing (after manual bed leveling).
+There’s a solid full-metal frame, three-step easy assembly, and a high-quality Titan extruder better suited to flexible filament.
+Plus there’s a suspended filament spool holder, and 50 to 400-micron print resolution.
+This delivers easy up-and-start printing (after manual bed leveling).
 The results are invariably reasonable, surprising even for a $300 printer.
 The open design makes the Anycubic Mega S particularly suited to modification and tinkering.

-The Anycubic Mega S also boasts quality of life features that have trickled down from much pricier printers, such as a filament sensor that includes run-out detection, an auto-resume function after power loss, and Anycubic’s impressive Ultrabase heated print bed (strong adhesion and easy removal of finished prints), and a full-color integrated touch screen.
+The Anycubic Mega S also boasts quality of life features that have trickled down from much pricier printers.
+These include a filament sensor that includes run-out detection, an auto-resume function after power loss, and Anycubic’s impressive Ultrabase heated print bed (strong adhesion and easy removal of finished prints).
+There’s also a full-color integrated touch screen.